What Makes the Short Inca Trail Trek So Special?

 How challenging is the Short Inca Trail?

 Since the Short Inca Trail is an upward trek, bring everything you’ll need, including drinks and sunscreen.
-The first three hours are spent steadily climbing the Short Inca Trail to the Wiñayhuayna ruins; the latter two hours of walking from Wiñaywayna are easy to moderate in difficulty.
+The first three hours are spent steadily climbing the Short Inca Trail to the Wiñayhuayna ruins; the latter two hours of walking from Wiñayhuayna are easy to moderate.
 The most thrilling part of the Inca Trail starts at Wiñaywayna and goes down the Short Inca Trail!

 Does the Machu Picchu entrance ticket come with the Short Inca Trail tour?

-On the day of the guided visit, admission to Machu Picchu is included in the price of the Short Inca Trail ticket.
+On the day of the guided visit, admission to Machu Picchu is included with the Short Inca Trail ticket.

 The short Inca Trail entrance ticket gives access to the Inca Trail network within the Machu Picchu historic sanctuary.
 However, it allows entry to Machu Picchu only once via circuit number 5.

-Ten established circuits for guided tours are in the Inca citadel of Machu Picchu; travelers who require re-entry can purchase a new ticket.
+There are 10 established circuits for guided tours in the Inca citadel of Machu Picchu; travelers who require re-entry can purchase a new ticket.

 Are trekking poles required for the Short Inca Trail?